-On a rainy day during a Club Class National Championship we were both taking part in, G Dale, himself a member of the British Gliding Team, and I got talking about a possible German translation of The Soaring Engine, a series of text books on cross-country gliding he has written – and in 2018 I finished the translation of the first volume.
+On a rainy day during a Club Class National Championship we were both taking part in, G Dale, himself a member of the British Gliding Team and 2019 Club Class Silver Medallist in the European Championship, and I got talking about a possible German translation of The Soaring Engine, a series of text books on cross-country gliding he has written – and in 2018 I finished the translation of the first volume.

 The Soaring Engine series explains how the sun, wind and terrain combine to produce rising air for the soaring pilot to exploit.

 In the first volume you will see how the wind flows over and around hills, ridges and mountains, how thermals form and evolve, the patterns that ridge and thermal activity create in the air and how to use the lift produced both in flat terrain and in mountains.

 Illustrated with clear simple diagrams, this book is a primer for soaring pilots flying anything from a paraglider to high performance sailplanes.